ryudokung/Project-0/_bmad-output/systems-design-bible.md

 ## 1. Exploration Mechanics: The "Expedition and Encounters" System
 Exploration is governed by the interaction between the Pilot's resources and the AI-generated narrative timeline:

+*Implementation Note: The logic for generating these encounters is driven by the **YAML Blueprint System**, allowing for decoupled content management.*

 1.  **The Expedition (Narrative Spine):** A sequence of fixed goals (e.g., "Locate the Signal Source").
 2.  **The Encounters (Procedural Events):** Each "Click" or "Move" on the timeline generates an Encounter.
     *   **Generation Logic:** The AI checks the Pilot's current **O2** and **Fuel**.